FAQs

 WFOT is a not-for-profit organisation and relies on its membership and donations to fund its activities.
 WFOT offers two funding opportunities:

-• WFOT Thelma Cardwell Foundation Award for Research, to encourage research into developing aspects of occupational therapy.
-This Award is available to occupational therapists working in any area of occupational therapy and who are Individual Members of WFOT and who have the written support of the WFOT Member Organisation in which they are a member.
+• WFOT Thelma Cardwell Foundation Award for Research, to encourage research into developing areas of occupational therapy.
+This Award is available to occupational therapists conducting research in any area of occupational therapy and who are Individual Members of WFOT.
+Subscribe to the WFOT E-news to stay up to date with application openings.

 • WFOT Congress Grants are available to support attendance at WFOT Congress.
-Grants are limited, and have specific application criteria.
+Grants are limited and have specific application criteria.
+Subscribe to the WFOT Congress newsletter to stay up to date with application openings.